-Maybe you’re a stay-at-home mom, a working dad or mom, a single parent, a business man or woman, or a grandparent.
+Maybe you’re a stay-at-home mom, a working dad or mom, a single parent, a businessman or woman, or a grandparent.
 Maybe you work from home.
 Maybe you commute.
 Maybe home and family are your work.
-Maybe you’re a blogger, a Bible teacher, a homeschooler, or in full time ministry.
-Whereever you are in your life right now, you’re probably busy!
+Maybe you’re a blogger, a Bible teacher, a homeschooler, or in full-time ministry.
+Wherever you are in your life right now, you’re probably busy!

 Busyness!
 There are probably few of us who haven’t experienced it.
 As we’ll see in a minute, sometimes it’s a good thing, but other times … not so much!

 I was a young pastor in a sizable church, and I had accumulated several weeks of busyness (I mean really busy!) in my work.
 Now, there is a busyness that reflects a plan of activity, a pattern of priorities, and a sense of purposefulness.
 It is a good and satisfying busyness through which one grows and increases competence.

 But there is also a busyness (a destructive busyness, actually) that reflects a chaotic way of life—a way of doing in which one is simply responding to the next thing in the day.
 The next thing!
 It makes no difference whether or not it has significance; it’s just the next thing, and one does it because it’s there to do.